Maple Ridge, British Columbia: Economy

 Early settlers in Maple Ridge engaged in forestry and agriculture.
 Forestry companies continue to be the largest private-sector employers in the district.
 They include Interfor and companies that manufacture building materials, yachts and poles.

 Maple Ridge hosted the only North American high-volume manufacturer of lithium-ion batteries, E-One Moli Energy.
 However, the factory suffered major layoffs due to the 2008 recession and now only hosts a small product testing team.

 The city of Maple Ridge has become a popular location for feature films and television series.
 The Ridge Film Studios is located downtown, in an old retail space, and serves as a set location for episodic television programs.
 Maple Ridge's film roots go back to the 1970s, when scenes for the feature film Rambo were shot here.
 Over time the city has been a background for a number of films and television series, including The X-Files, Bordertown, Smallville, Bird on a Wire, We're No Angels, Percy Jackson & the Olympians: The Lightning Thief, and Stargate SG-1.
-In recent months, the old Bordertown set was featured in an episode of the WB series Legends of Tomorrow.
+The old Bordertown set was featured in an episode of the WB series Legends of Tomorrow.

 The city is currently working to zone new commercial and industrial lands in order to expand local employment opportunities.